Top 10 Reasons You're not Losing Weight

 menopause, oral steroids, some anti-depressants, diabetes medications and

 anti-psychotic medications.
 You should get a diagnosis from a professional in order to determine whether

 your weight problems are medically-related.

-You've hit a plateau
+hit a plateau

 Virtually everyone who works out with weights will, at one time or another,

 reach a training plateau.
 When this happens, each trip to the gym, In fact